sebastianp21/pcbuilderWeb/README.md

 ### FOR MAC USERS
-(run the program)
+RUN FRONTEND AND BACKEND
 ## Frontend
 1. Go to your project folder (go to the pcbuilderWeb folder)
    ```sh
    cd pcbuilderWeb
    ```
-3. To run
+2. To run
    ```sh
    npm run dev
    ```
 ## Backend
 # IN ANOTHER TERMINAL
 (repeat every time run the backend)(each command is run in the api folder)
-0. Go to the api folder(once in pcbuilderWeb folder)
+1. Go to the api folder(once in pcbuilderWeb folder)
 ```sh
    cd api
    ```
-1. Create enviroment in the api folder(the api folder is in the pcbuilderWeb folder)
+2. Create enviroment in the api folder(the api folder is in the pcbuilderWeb folder)
 ```sh
    python3 -m venv venv
    source ./venv/bin/activate
    ```
-2. Install flask and flask_cors
+3. Install flask and flask_cors
    ```sh
    pip install flask flask_cors
    ```
-3. Run api.py
+4. Run api.py
    ```sh
    python api.py
    ```